Mantua

-Mantua (/ˈmæntjuə/ MAN-tew-ə; Mantova [ˈmantova]; Lombard and Mantua) is a city and comune in Lombardy, Italy, and capital of the province of the same name.
+Mantua (/ˈmæntjuə/ MAN-tew-ə; Mantova [ˈmantova]; Lombard and Mantua) is a comune (municipality) in the Italian region of Lombardy, and capital of the eponymous province.

-In 2016, Mantua was designated as the Italian Capital of Culture.
-In 2017, it was named as the European Capital of Gastronomy, included in the Eastern Lombardy District (together with the cities of Bergamo, Brescia, and Cremona).
+In 2016, Mantua was designated as the "Italian Capital of Culture".
+In 2017, it was named as the "European Capital of Gastronomy", included in the Eastern Lombardy District (together with the cities of Bergamo, Brescia, and Cremona).